-Eighty percent of deaths of patients with COPD are secondary to excessive smoking, although 25% of those with COPD have never smoked (CDC, 2021a).
-The characteristics of the population of people with COPD-such as chronic cough, shortness of breath, limited energy, and sputum production-are the same as the characteristics of the population of people who have been long-time smokers.
+Seventy-five percent of deaths of patients with COPD are secondary to excessive smoking, although 25% of those with COPD have never smoked (NIH, 2022).
+The characteristics of the population of people with COPD-such as chronic cough, shortness of breath, limited energy, and sputum production-are the same as the characteristics of the population of people who have been longtime smokers.

-COPD is most common in older people because symptomatic COPD usually takes more than 20 pack-years of smoking to develop.
-A lower percentage of adults ages 40-64 years have had any lung obstruction compared with adults ages 65 years or older.
-Approximately 15% of adult Americans are smokers (CDC, 2021b).
+COPD is most common in older people because symptomatic COPD usually takes more than 20 pack-years (see below) of smoking to develop.
+In 2022, a lower percentage of adults ages 40-64 years (5.4%) had any lung obstruction compared with adults ages 65 years or older (9.7%).
+Approximately 15% of adult Americans are smokers (ALA, 2024a).

 The current generation of older adults has done a record-breaking amount of cigarette smoking.
 Although many older Americans have stopped smoking, even those who quit can develop symptoms of COPD and suffer a greater-than-normal decline in their breathing ability late in life.
 Physiologic changes in older adults with COPD, including reduced lean muscle mass and decreased respiratory muscle strength, cause an increased disease burden, including more frequent exacerbations, more dyspnea, and lower exercise tolerance.
 The higher incidence of comorbidities, especially cardiac, may prove a more challenging plan of treatment, for instance, due to potential drug-drug interactions.
-Impaired cognition, arthritis, impaired vision and hearing, and depression will also affect disease progression and prognosis (Harding et al., 2020).
+Impaired cognition, arthritis, impaired vision and hearing, and depression will also affect disease progression and prognosis (Harding et al., 2022).